galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 The distinction is rough and inexact, but a good place to begin.
 Let’s consider two perspectives about learning, called **behaviorism**, **connectivism** and **constructivism**.
 This latter can be further divided into **psychological constructivism** and **social constructivism**.

+> ### {% icon details %} More details on the key ideas from each of these perspectives
+>
-We will briefly describe the key ideas from each of these perspectives and explain how you can use them in your classroom to support learners’ learning.
+> We will briefly describe the key ideas from each of these perspectives and explain how you can use them in your classroom to support learners’ learning.
+>

-## Behaviourism
+> ## Behaviourism

-Learning as changes in overt behavior

-learning is acquiring new behaviours by conditioning, reflex response to stimuli, reward/punishment / (learning as changes in overt behavior → perspective on learning that focusesfouses on changes in individuals’ observable behaviours)
+> In Behaviourism, Learning is viewed as changes in overt behavior.
+In this cntext, learning is acquiring new behaviours by > conditioning, reflex response to stimuli, reward/punishment / (learning as changes in overt behavior → perspective on learning > that focusesfouses on changes in individuals’ observable behaviours)
+>

-**Operant conditioning**: a variety of behaviourism that focuses on how the consequences of a behaviour affect the behaviour over time.
+> **Operant conditioning**: a variety of behaviourism that focuses on how the consequences of a behaviour affect the behaviour over time.
+>

-It is based on the idea that certain consequences (reinforcement or inhibition of a behaviour) tend to make a behaviour happen more or less frequently.
+> It is based on the idea that certain consequences (reinforcement or inhibition of a behaviour) tend to make a behaviour happen > more or less frequently.
+>

-* learning and behaviour changes are acquired by linking stimuli and responses
+> * learning and behaviour changes are acquired by linking stimuli and responses
-* Learner is passive; they learn via external processes, i.e., positive reinforcement.
+> * Learner is passive; they learn via external processes, i.e., positive reinforcement.
-* Behaviorists look at learning as an aspect of conditioning (looking at the environment of the learner).
+> * Behaviorists look at learning as an aspect of conditioning (looking at the environment of the learner).
-* Cognitivism
+> * Cognitivism
-    * Learning is internal and is the result of a student processing and organising new information (short and long term memory)
+>     * Learning is internal and is the result of a student processing and organising new information (short and long term memory)
-    * Educators who embrace cognitive theory believe that the definition of learning as a change in behaviour is too narrow, and study the learner (complexities of the memory) rather than their environment.
+>     * Educators who embrace cognitive theory believe that the definition of learning as a change in behaviour is too narrow, and study the learner (complexities of the memory) rather than their environment.
+>

-## Constructivism
+> ## Constructivism
+>

-Learning as changes in thinking

-How learners actively create (or “construct”) knowledge out of experience
+> Under Constructivism, Learning is viewed as changes in thinking, that is how learners actively create (or “construct”) knowledge out of experience.
+>

-Behaviorist models of learning may be helpful in understanding and influencing what students do, but teachers usually also want to know what students are thinking, and how to enrich what students are thinking.
+> Behaviorist models of learning may be helpful in understanding and influencing what students do, but teachers usually also want to know what students are thinking, and how to enrich what students are thinking.
 For this goal of teaching, some of the best help comes from constructivism, which is a perspective on learning focused on how students actively create (or "construct") knowledge out of experiences.
 Constructivist models of learning differ about how much a learner constructs knowledge independently, compared to how much he or she takes cues from people who may be more of an expert and who help the learner’s efforts (Fosnot, 2005; Rockmore, 2005).
+>

-* Knowledge is constructed by adapting new information based on previous individual experience
+> * Knowledge is constructed by adapting new information based on previous individual experience
-* Learners build on personal experience [internal], active & social in the learning process
+> * Learners build on personal experience, active & social in the learning process
-* Constructivists believe that a learner's ability to learn relies largely on what they already know and understand, and the acquisition of knowledge should be an individually tailored process of construction.
+> * Constructivists believe that a learner's ability to learn relies largely on what they already know and understand, and the acquisition of knowledge should be an individually tailored process of construction.
+>

-**Psychological constructivism**: changes in thinking resulting from individual experiences.
+> **Psychological constructivism**: changes in thinking resulting from individual experiences.
 A person learns by mentally organising and reorganising new information or experiences.
+>

-**Social constructivism**: changes in thinking due to assistance from / interaction with others
+> **Social constructivism**: changes in thinking due to assistance from / interaction with others
+>

-For convenience these are called psychological constructivism and social constructivism (or sometimes sociocultural theory).
+> For convenience these are called psychological constructivism and social constructivism (or sometimes sociocultural theory).
 As explained in the next section, both focus on individuals’ thinking rather than their behavior, but they have distinctly different implications for teaching.
+>

-## The socio-constructivist perspective
+> ## The socio-constructivist perspective
+>

-Learning is an active process that essentially takes place within an interaction with others and with objects belonging to the culture in which we live (Bruner, Vygotskij, Dewey ......)
+> Learning is an active process that essentially takes place within an interaction with others and with objects belonging to the culture in which we live (Bruner, Vygotskij, Dewey ......)
+>
+{: .details}

 > ### {% icon hands_on %} How do you go about learning something new? / How do you approach learning new things? - *{% icon time %} 5 min*
 >
-> Think which is the most effective approach for you to learn?
+> - Think which is the most effective approach for you to learn?
 >	* Read about it
 >   * Attend a training session !
 >   * Have a go ?
 >   * Do, reflect, process, further understand?
-> Write in the shared document an approach that works for you when you want to learn something new (from the most to the less effective one)
+> - Write in the shared document an approach that works for you when you want to learn something new (from the most to the less effective one)
-> Write if you recognise elements of one of more learning perspectives (constructivism / behaviourism)  in your way of learning
+> - Write if you recognise elements of one of more learning perspectives (constructivism / behaviourism) in your way of learning
-> > {% icon tip %} Requirements
-> > The instructor discusses  what participants have written in the GDoc
-> > {: .tip}
 {: .hands_on}

 ## Implications for classroom teaching